git/git.github.io/rev_news/drafts/edition-19.md

 Josh then gave more "minor details" about how it works.

-Your current branch is refered by HEAD and the current series is refered by refs/SHEAD, in which 'refs/' is needed for reachability.
+Your current branch is referred by HEAD and the current series is referred by refs/SHEAD, in which 'refs/' is needed for reachability.

 The working and staged states are respectively in: